May 1, 2011

 The nominating committee shall nominate candidates annually for second vice-chair, and every three years for secretary and for member-at-large.

 4. Gilbert H. Cady Award Committee.
 The Gilbert H. Cady Award will be considered annually in accordance with the bylaws of the Society.
 The award will be made for outstanding contributions in the field of coal geology.
-Coal geology is defined in Article I, Section 3, of the Coal Geology Division Bylaws and in Qualifications for the Award under item "c" below.
+Coal geology is defined in Article I, Section 3, of the Energy Geology Division Bylaws and in Qualifications for the Award under item "c" below.

 Contributions to the Gilbert H. Cady Memorial Fund shall be made to The Geological Society of America Foundation, and indicated by the donor as intended for this memorial fund.
 Interest from the fund will be applied to the Cady Award.